-The first \$350 of your covered medical expenses are paid out of your own pocket before benefits are payable for your remaining expenses.
-After three or more persons in your family have had amounts applied to their \$350 deductibles that together equal \$1,050 for a particular calendar year, your family deductible will have been satisfied for that year, and no further individual deductibles will be required of you or your eligible dependents for the rest of that calendar year.
-No one family member can meet more than \$350 of the family deductible.
+- PPO Deductible The first \$200 of your in-network covered medical expenses are paid out of your own pocket before benefits are payable for your remaining expenses.
+After two or more persons in your family have had amounts applied to their \$200 deductibles that together equal \$400 for a particular calendar year, your family deductible will have been satisfied for that year, and no further individual PPO deductibles will be required of you or your eligible dependents for the rest of that calendar year.
+No one family member can meet more than \$200 of the family deductible. - Non-PPO Deductible A \$400 deductible applies to your out-of-network covered medical expenses each year.
+After two or more persons in your family have had amounts applied to their \$400 deductibles that together equal \$800 for a particular calendar year, your family deductible will have been satisfied for that year, and no further individual non-PPO deductibles will be required of you or your eligible dependents for the rest of that calendar year.
+No one family member can meet more than \$400 of the family deductible.